 Work to minimize friction by trying any of the following techniques:

-- Inserts or insoles – Some shoes may need a little extra padding.
+- Shoe inserts or insoles – Some shoes may need a little extra padding.
 While orthotic shoes are designed with form-fitting molds to prevent friction, standard shoes may be severely lacking when it comes to comfort.
 If you’re already dealing with sore feet and uncomfortable shoes, orthotic inserts may provide some relief.

 If you’re planning on spending some time on the beach, don’t forget sunscreen for your feet.
 Sunburns can make friction and blisters nearly unbearable.